kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_0_project_setup/README.md

 - Start black on MacOS with: `brew services start black`.
 - Use `black name_of_your_python_script.py` which will automatically reformat the code for you.
 - Use `flake8 name_of_your_python_script.py` to have see if any suggestion about code formatting is printed on screen.
+- Write a `requirements.txt` fie with `pipreqs --savepath=requirements.in && pip-compile --resolver=backtracking`.
+If you want to know more about this last command see [here](https://github.com/kyaiooiayk/Python-Programming/blob/main/tutorials/requirements.md)
+- If anyone else would like to follow what you have done all they need to do is: `pip install -r requirements.txt`
 ***

 ## Setting up jupyter notebook